xcq1/ark/README.md

 The save game folder `/home/steam/ark/ShooterGame/Saved` is a data volume.
 You should either mount in a host path or a named Docker volume container, or else Docker will create a new volume container on every start.
 Since Ark stores the configs inside a sub-folder `Config`, we consider them part of the save game and you can edit them there (`Game.ini`, `GameUserSettings.ini`, ...).

-You will need to publish the following ports:
+You will need to publish the following ports: `PORT`, `RAWPORT`, and `QUERYPORT`, the defaults of which are:

 - 7777/udp
 - 7778/udp
 - 27015/udp
 - 32330 (if you want rcon support, the password can be found and/or replaced in `/home/steam/ark/rcon_pass`)

+Just changing the environment variables will not suffice for the server to work on a different port, probably the protocol has some ports hard-coded.

 If turned on, the auto-update feature will automatically shut down the server when it's empty and the version mismatches.
 This means you must either configure the container to auto-restart (`--restart=always`) or disable the `AUTO_UPDATE=false`.